Manitoba Road Trips: Vive Les Prairies!

 Fuel for the road

-Start your journey with baking from Boulangerie St-Pierre, which is legendary in these neck of the woods for their pillowy soft doughnuts and cinnamon buns.
-Dine on from-scratch French Canadian and Indigenous cuisine such as crêpes, tourtière and bannock pizza at J'Em Bistro located inside the historic Musée St-Pierre Jolys.
+Start your journey with baking from Boulangerie St-Pierre (est. 1920), which is legendary in these neck of the woods for their pillowy soft doughnuts and cinnamon buns.
+Pick up from-scratch French Canadian cuisine such as tourtière to eat at home as a souvenir of your adventure.

 Part two